jinjinhe2001/jinjinhe2001.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
 I am a fourth-year undergraduate student at Huazhong University of Science and Technology, and I'm currently spending my final year at UCSB as an exchange student in the Graduate Academic Preparation Program.

-I am broadly interested in Computer Graphics, Computer System, Game Development, Mathematical Modeling, etc.

 Projects
 ======